JarvyJ/HomeIntent/docs/docs/getting-started/advanced-features/satellites.md

             ```

         ### Troubleshooting Managed Satellites
         If you see connection timeouts in the logs, you can always try restarting Home Intent which will re-establish a connection.
-If after a restart, you are still experiencing issues, ensure the main host running Home Intent can connect to the ip address the satellite is at.
+If after a restart, you are still experiencing issues, ensure that the main host running Home Intent can connect to the ip address the satellite is at.
 This can be done with a simple ping test (ex: `ping 192.168.1.157`).
 If you are running a more custom networking setup with domain names, you may need to ensure that the host is routable from within a container.

     === "UI"